 The Smith River and Hiouchi Census Designated Places (CDP) are within the FPD Boundary.
-The District extends beyond these CDPs and census block data, as well as FPD provided tax roll information, has been used for population estimates.
-According to Census data, the total Del Norte County population, projecting 2020 data to 2022 would be 28,469.
-The District reports that, according to Del Norte County tax rolls, there are approximately 1,590 occupied structures within the Smith River Fire District.
-Using 2020 census data, the average persons per household is 2.54, making the SRFPD population 4,039 persons.
+The District extends beyond these CDPs, and they use census block data and tax roll information for population estimates.
+For consistency with other population estimates, in the MSR, a District census based population is 3,300.
+The District reports a higher population of 4,039, based on approximately 1,590 occupied structures on Del Norte County tax rolls and an average persons per household is 2.54.